inform-us/requirements_specifications/content/external landing page.md

-# The content for landing page outside UCLH
+# The content for informus.org.uk landing page
-*insert static image of infrom_us and UCLH logo, i.e. dashboard homepage*
+*insert static image of inform_us and UCLH logo, i.e. dashboard homepage*

 ## Thank you for visiting the UCLH Critical Care inform_us Dashboard
-## This link will only work from within the UCLH network for data protection reasons
+## You can access the dashboard [here](https://inform-us.github.io/INFORMus/)
-## Please log onto a UCLH machine or remote desktop and go [here](https://inform-us.github.io/INFORMus/) to view the data.
+## This link will only work on a UCLH machine or remote desktop for data protection reasons